 Remember no current players will make the list, of course as soon as Tom Brady retires he becomes number one.
-Curtis Martin, Randy Moss and Corey Dillon were left off because the shortness of tenure with the Patriots.
+Curtis Martin, Randy Moss, and Corey Dillon were left off because of the shortness of tenure with the Patriots.

 15) Mike Vrabel, OLB

 He was All-Pro in 2007 as the leading sacker on a 16-0 team.
 He posted a career-best 12.5 sacks and also caught two touchdown passes as a tight end.